sec-bin/IoT-CVE/Tenda/AX12/1/README.md

 ![image-20220115002654353](img/1.png)

-So when strcpy is called, a stack overflow occurs, the attacker can easily perform a **DoS Attack**
+So when strcpy is called, a stack overflow occurs, the attacker can easily perform a **DoS Attack**.

 ## POC